 1. DO have a high-carb, low-protein snack.

 Complex carbohydrates help increase the production of serotonin, which slows your nerve activity and helps you produce the melatonin that regulates sleep.
-Have some oatmeal, a whole-grain or gluten free bread, or quinoa.
+Have some oatmeal, a slice of gluten free bread, or quinoa.

 2. DO NOT say “yes” to that nightcap.